- About us

 Pulsed dye laser treatment can be helpful for treating a range of skin conditions and skin changes associated with ageing – but its general function is reducing redness.
 So this means it’s a form of laser treatment for rosacea, facial thread veins and scars.
 It can also be an effective laser treatment for acne scars.
 Our acne information videos explain more about acne causes and treatment options.

-The treatment works by targeting the tiny blood vessels beneath the skin’s surface which, over time (or due to scarring or birth marks, for instance), can become large or clustered, creating the appearance of redness.
+The pulsed dye laser works by targeting the tiny blood vessels beneath the skin’s surface which, over time (or due to scarring or birth marks, for instance), can become large or clustered, creating the appearance of redness.
 The laser delivers a beam of concentrated pure yellow light to the targeted blood vessels.
 This converts into heat, causing the blood vessels to shrivel.

 Before the treatment, the laser will be set up so that the beam is only delivered to the specific area being targeted.
 The beam won’t be long enough to penetrate deeper tissue.